yegor256/blog/_drafts/chaos.md

 If you see the issues around you, both technical and managerial, and you know how to fix them---great!
-This means that you are already ahead of many others, who decided to put up with the routine and just wait for the next paycheck.
+This means that you are already ahead of many others who decided to put up with the routine and just wait for the next paycheck.
 Use this situation in your own favor: contribute and succeed.

 Those who complain about the system are the ones who are expecting